kadirakinkorkunc/signalRChatProject/README.md

 # Real-Time Chat Project
 # Chat with each other on dynamically created chat rooms.

-Server side created with .Net Core
+Server side created with .Net Core <br>
-Client side managed by Angular
+Client side managed by Angular <br>
 Used SignalR for real-time managing.

 # BUILD AND RUN